Predeploys

 • _decimals: OptimismSuperchainERC20 decimals

-deploy(address _remoteToken, string memory _name, string memory _symbol, uint8 _decimals) returns (address)
+function deploy(address _remoteToken, string memory _name, string memory _symbol, uint8 _decimals) returns (address)

 It returns the address of the deployed OptimismSuperchainERC20.